nathanjsharpe/portal-prototype/STORIES.md

 As a new account manager with a verified email, I can log in.

-As a new account manager, I can create subscription to access collections after logging in.
+As a new account manager, I can create subscription to access episodes after logging in.
 - Set up payment with Stripe

 As a new account manager, I receive an email when my payment is processed and my subscription is active.